Skip to main content

 • Be patient with yourself: Mastering new technologies has a learning curve, and it’s not always smooth sailing.
 You’re bound to hit roadblocks and get frustrated along the way.
 However, aim to keep a positive mindset—and have faith in yourself!
 Everyone has to start somewhere.
 You can do this.

-• Take a class: If you’d prefer to learn in person, check with your local library, place of worship, senior center, community college, or employment center.
+• Take a class: Check with your local library, place of worship, senior center, community college, or employment center.
 Many of these places regularly offer no-cost or low-cost classes on basic computing.
-This setting will give you hands-on experience and is also a great way to meet new people.
+This will give you hands-on experience and is also a great way to meet new people.

-• Turn to YouTube: YouTube is gaining popularity among older adults, with usage increasing from 38% to 49% between 2019 and 2021.1 That’s great news, since there are many free tutorials available on YouTube that can help you build your technology mastery.
+• Turn to YouTube: YouTube is gaining popularity among older adults, with usage hovering around 64% for those age 65+.2 That’s great news, since there are many free tutorials available on YouTube that can help you build your technology mastery.
 The beauty of a video is that you can fast-forward, rewind, and rewatch it as much as you need to.
 You can find tutorials on YouTube and other sites by typing “how to {insert skill here]” into the search engine prompt (for instance: “How to use Microsoft PowerPoint”).
 YouTube offers tutorials to help you:

 • Ask someone for help: If you have a tech-loving spouse or grandchild, or a neighbor who always has the latest high-tech gadgets, don't be afraid to ask them questions or request their assistance when you get stuck.
 Learning the basics from someone you know can make the experience less intimidating.